Homepage / Bullion Market Basics: Inflation...explained

 Falling Currency Value, Higher Commodity Prices, Higher Interest Rates

-When a government prints and spends excessive amounts of money, the value of its currency falls due to the increase in the money supply and debt.
+money, the value of its currency falls due to the increase in the money

-Meanwhile, the government continues to printing and spending more money, continually reducing the value of the currency.
+Meanwhile, the government continues to print and spend more money, continually reducing the value of the currency.
+When the higher-priced commodities are manufactured and come to the marketplace, more dollars are chasing them, and prices rise as the product sells, causing supply shortages.

 However, when the constant higher prices finally start to creep into consumer savings, it causes the consumer to retract and stop buying some goods to pay for others.

-Furthermore, interest rates on bonds rise, in this scenario, a government that is selling these bonds to fund their spending activities will be unable to sell their bonds at face value.
+Furthermore, interest rates on bonds rise in this scenario; a government that is selling these bonds to fund its spending activities will be unable to sell its bonds at face value because nobody wants to buy them.

 For Bullion Market News...